openNDS/openNDS/docs/source/traffic.rst

 Global Data Volume Quota
 ------------------------
-If a client exceeds the global data volume quota, or the individual client quota, that client will be forced out by deauthentication.
+If a client exceeds the global data volume quota, or the individual client quota, that client will be deauthenticated or rate limited as defined by the Fair Usage Policy throttle rate.
-To continue, the client must re-authenticate.

 Configuring Data Volume Quotas
 ==============================